DoctorKhan/The-Social-Game-Book/src/10_part/080_principle_true_hierarchy.md

-# Chapter 9: Principle 3: The Technology of Hierarchy
+# Principle 3: The Technology of Hierarchy

 The craftsman in his workshop and the grandmother on the savanna both reveal the same fundamental truth: our species evolved to transmit wisdom.
 The mechanism for this is **True Hierarchy**, a social technology that is as natural and essential as language itself.